aws-samples/config-resource-compliance-dashboard/README.md

 * `TIMESTAMP` is a full timestamp, e.g. 20240418T054711Z.
 * `RESOURCE-ID` identifies the resource affected by the ConfigHistory record, e.g. AWS::Lambda::Function.
 * `RANDOM` is a sequence of random character, e.g. a970aeff-cb3d-4c4e-806b-88fa14702hdb.

+### Partitioning AWS Config files
+The Lambda Partitionig function has environment variables that activate the partitioning of AWS Config configuration history and configuration snapshot files separately.
+The parameters are called:
+* `PARTITION_CONFIG_SNAPSHOT_RECORDS`
+* `PARTITION_CONFIG_HISTORY_RECORDS`

+Pass `1` as value to enable, or `0` to disable the partitioning of the corresponding AWS Config file.
+By default, in accordance with our prerequisite to leverage AWS Config configuration snapshot files, AWS Config configuration history records are disabled.

 # Security